keshon/general-munro-bot/README.md

 #### Get chat ID for each Telegram contact bot should write to.
 It can be private chat or a group.

-Before going further you need to become an administrator.
+Before going any further you need to become an administrator.
 To do so let's get our own `chat id` by writing to bot privately with a keyword `lookup` - the bot will print Telegram response object where we need to find `id` key inside `chat`:
 ```
 "message": {
     ...
     "chat": {
         "id": 285016301,
         ...
     }
     ...
 }
 ```
 Save that ID to `admin_chat_id` variable inside `[credentials]` section and restart the bot.
 You are now admin.

-Now you can repeat the process of getting chat ids for groups by adding bot to the group and use the same `lookup` command with mentioning bot name this time for example:
+From now on you can repeat the process of getting chat ids for groups by adding bot to the group and use the same `lookup` command with mentioning bot name this time for example:
 `@GeneralMunro lookup`

-The bot will send you another Telegram response object to your private chat (because you are admin now).
-Again you need to find chat id and save to `chat_id_by_roles` array to the **right** side of `=` (equal) sign.
+The bot will send you another Telegram response object to your private chat (because you are admin already).
+Again you need to find chat id and save it to `chat_id_by_roles` array to the **right** side of `=` (equal) sign.
 The left side is for names of Tasks statuses in Kitsu.

 #### Get short names of [task statuses](https://kitsu.cg-wire.com/customization/#modify-an-existing-task-status) in Kitsu.
 Just open Kitsu settings as a Studio Manager and look for `short names` of each Task status.